Ahmed-Aghadi/Buildit-Klaytn/README.md

 ## What's Next for BuildIt

-BuildIt is an ongoing project, and we have exciting plans for its future:
+BuildIt is an ongoing project, and we have exciting plans testnet.bscscan.com

 - Adding multiple maps with different sizes to expand the metaverse and accommodate more users.
 - Conducting further research on gasless transactions to reduce transaction costs and improve user experience.